cgwire/kitsu/docs/production_advanced/README.md

 ## See the Details of a Shot

-If you want to see a detail of a shot, click on its name.
+If you want to see the details of a shot, click on its name.

 ![Shot detail](../img/getting-started/shot_detail.png)

 A new page opens with the list of the tasks, the assignation, and the status newsfeed on the right.
-You can also access the **Casting**, **concept** linked to this asset, the **Schedule** if you have previously filled the task type page data, the **Preview Files** uploaded at various task type, and the **Timelog** if people have filled their timesheet on the tasks of this asset.

 You can navigate through each by clicking on the name of the tabs.

 ![Shot detail page](../img/getting-started/shot_detail_page.png)